danieleisenhardt/contact-me/README.md

 In the least favorable scenario I would work four out of five days on site with one hour transit.
 This adds up to eight hours transit per fourty hour work week.
 That's twenty percent!

+### Demarcated units of work
+Work has to be split up in distinct units that have a state (backlog, to-do, doing, in review, done).

+### Functional review
+After automated testing a person will look at my work to review it and either mark it accepted or send it back to me.

+### Acceptance criteria
+Units of work need to come with acceptance criteria.
+I will work to meet the acceptance criteria.
+Someone will then review my work according to those acceptance criteria.
+If the acceptance criteria are met this unit of work is concidered done.
+New acceptance criteria will be added to a (new) unit of work in the backlog; not to the one in review or one I'm already working on.

+### Feature + issue management system
+Systems like JIRA are exellent for managing units work.
+Without one this information ends up in the ether between phone calls, emails and people standing at your desk at inconvenient times.

 ### Version control with git
 This is the industry standard, at least in my sector.
 I will not work with `svn` or other version control systems.